zwjyyc/finch/README.md

 ![ucl-logo](http://static.ucl.ac.uk/img/ucl-logo.svg)

-This project contains my models, with focus on object-oriented, tests written on machine learning (ML) topics
+This project contains my models, with focus on object-oriented APIs, tests, and notebooks written on machine learning (ML) topics

 Still at the early stage, many things need to be done in future